Ultimate Salinas Real Estate Investing Guide for 2026

 Long Term Rental (BRRRR)

 BRRRR means “Buy, Rehab, Rent, Refinance, Repeat”.
-When you want to grow your investments, the BRRRR is an excellent method to use.
-This strategy revolves around your ability to take cash out when you refinance.
+When you want to expand your investments, the BRRRR is a proven strategy to utilize.
+This strategy hinges on your ability to withdraw money out when you refinance.

 Factors to Consider